rickmurdock/notes/WebSecurityIntroduction.md

 ### Terminology

-* PBKDF2: a “password-strengthening algorithm” (HMAC) use to safeguard a password during a brute force attack by making it difficult, using iterations, to check whether or not that password is the master password.
+* `PBKDF2`: a “password-strengthening algorithm” (`HMAC`) use to safeguard a password during a brute force attack by making it difficult, using `iterations`, to check whether or not that password is the master password.

-  * Iterations: the number of times the encryption algorithm is applied.
+  * `Iterations`: the number of times the encryption algorithm is applied.

     * increases the strength of a password by increasing the time it takes to test each key in a brute force attack.

-    * key: the combination of the password, salt, and iterations count.
+    * `key`: the combination of the `password`, `salt`, and `iterations count`.

-* SHA-256: Cryptographic Hash Algorithm that generates a unique 256-bit (32-byte) signature.
+* `SHA-256`: Cryptographic Hash Algorithm that generates a unique 256-bit (32-byte) signature.

   * Encoding:

-    * hex: 64 characters.
+    * `hex`: 64 characters.

-    * base64: 44 characters.
+    * `base64`: 44 characters.

-* SHA-512: Cryptographic Hash Algorithm that generates a unique 512-bit (64-byte) signature.
+* `SHA-512`: Cryptographic Hash Algorithm that generates a unique 512-bit (64-byte) signature.

   * Encoding:

-    * hex: 128 characters.
+    * `hex`: 128 characters.

-    * base64: 88 characters.
+    * `base64`: 88 characters.

-* HMAC: hash based authentication code.
+* `HMAC`: hash based authentication code.

-* Hashing: the process of creating a fixed-length cryptic string from a variable-length string (password).
+* `Hashing`: the process of creating a fixed-length cryptic string from a variable-length string (password).

-* Salt: a unique and random string of characters used as an extra input in a hashing function in order to safeguard a stored password.
+* `Salt`: a unique and random string of characters used as an extra input in a `hashing` function in order to safeguard a stored password.

-  * salt is added to the password before hashing.
+  * `salt` is added to the password before `hashing`.
 This helps randomize the password and increases it's complexity in order to safeguard against rainbow and lookup table attacks.

-  * A 12 bit salt would require 4096 rainbow tables in order to find a common password.
+  * A 12 bit `salt` would require 4096 rainbow tables in order to find a common password.

-* Digest: In a cryptographic hash function, the digest is the function's fixed-size alphanumeric output. (also known as message digest, checksum and digital fingerprint)
+* `Digest`: In a cryptographic hash function, the `digest` is the function's fixed-size alphanumeric output. (also known as `message digest`, `checksum` and `digital fingerprint`)

-* Crypto (module):
+* `Crypto` (module):

-> The crypto module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign and verify functions. -nodejs.org
+> The crypto module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign and verify functions. -nodejs.org](https://nodejs.org/api/crypto.html#crypto_crypto)

 ### Why Salt and Hash?